CapuccinoFroth/PorEjemplo/README.md

 **Token distribution:** Distribute tokens to learners based on their participation and contribution to Por-Ejemplo.
 For example, learners can earn tokens for completing language courses, exercises, and assessments, participating in discussions, and practicing with native speakers.

 **Token value:** The token ABC is a utility token that can be minted based on the activity of the participant.
 The participant is incentived to mint new tokens.
-When ABC tokens are redeemed for XRP, the ABC token is burnt.
+When ABC tokens are redeemed for either ETH or SOL, the ABC token is burnt.
 This will reduce the token supply and increase token value.

 **Reward system:** The reward system incentivizes learners to participate in the program.
 For example, learners can earn ABC tokens for completing specific milestones, such as finishing a language course or reaching a certain level of proficiency.
 Users can also earn additional rewards for participating in-games.
 Tutors can host language exchange sessions and earn rewards. contribute to the development of the platform.

-**Token redemption:** All participants can redeem their ABC tokens for XRP or they can also redeem for in-app items, such as access to premium language learning content or exclusive language exchange events.
+**Token redemption:** All participants can redeem their ABC tokens for a diff crypto-currency or they can also redeem for in-app items, such as access to premium language learning content or exclusive language exchange events.
 Can also partner with language learning organizations to offer discounts on their products or services.

-**Token burning:** The dApp will use a token burning mechanism to reduce the token supply and increase token value.
-When ABC tokens are redeemed for XRP, the ABC token is burnt.
-Also, a portion of the tokens earned by learners can be burned periodically if no active use.

 #----------------